allenakinkunle/allenakinkunle.github.io/_posts/2016-07-14-exploratory-analysis-police-shooting.md

 18    OK
 {% endhighlight %}

-The age column contains integer values and the state column contains the 2-letter abbreviations for the US states in which the killings occurred.
+The age column contains integer values and the state column contains the 2-letter abbreviations for the states in which the killings occurred.

 ## Handling Missing Values
-Before performing any analysis, it is a good practice to check for anomalies like missing values in the data.
+Before performing any analysis, it's a good practice to check for anomalies like missing values in the data.
 Missing values are coded with `NA` in most datasets, so we check for this in our dataset.
 Be familiar with how missing values are represented in your dataset and handle them accordingly.

 {% highlight r %}
 > sapply(shooting_data, function(x) sum(is.na(x)))